§1: Who has natural rights?

 rebels who fight for a more totalitarian regime than the existing one.

-described in §16.
+those described in §16.
 The military forces shall never be used if the

 right-violations thereof as collateral damage in the long-term perspective